- February 17, 2023

 "The End is Nahual: If I May Say So" is a single-player horror point-and-click game, filled with humor.
 In this free demo, players must solve puzzles and evade creatures while being evaluated by the character Jacob.
 The game aims to provide a balance of challenge and enjoyment, encouraging players to either find happiness in the experience or strive for greatness.
 Wishlist the game on Steam for future updates.

-- The game features stunning pixel art and unique visuals that enhance the overall experience.
+- The game features stunning pixel art and fluid graphics, creating a visually captivating experience.

-- The writing is clever and humorous, blending irreverent dialogue with a compelling narrative.
+- The writing is unique and humorous, blending irreverent dialogue with a compelling narrative that keeps players engaged.

-- The game suffers from performance issues, including lag and slowdowns on compatible hardware.
+- The game suffers from performance issues on some hardware, leading to lag and slowdowns during play.

 “I love its story; it tells the tale of two characters, switching between their perspectives.”